 The video game industry covers multiple sectors and is currently experiencing a move away from physical games towards digital software.
 Advances in technology and streaming now allow users to download games rather than visiting retailers.
-Video game publishers are expanding their direct-to-consumer channels with mobile gaming, the current growth leader, and eSports and virtual reality gaining momentum as the next big sectors.
-In June 2018, we temporarily paused its publishing and operating plans for existing games, and the Company's Board of Directors decided to re-focus the company's resources into new business opportunities in China, particularly the mobile phone payment and data business.
+While publishers are expanding their direct-to-consumer models through mobile gaming, eSports and virtual, the Company has exited the video game business and re-directed its resources towards new business opportunities in China, particularly the mobile phone payment and data business.